kawing-ho/codeql-dubbo-workshop/workshop.md

  * Holds if `ma` is a call to a `ScriptEngineMethod` and `sink` is an argument that
  * will be executed.
  */
-predicate isScriptArgument(MethodAccess ma, Expr sink) {
+predicate isScriptArgument(MethodCall ma, Expr sink) {
   exists(ScriptEngineMethod m |
     m = ma.getMethod() and
     if m.getDeclaringType().getASupertype*().hasQualifiedName("javax.script", "ScriptEngineFactory")